jpmml/jpmml-converter/README.md

 ### The R side of operations

-The serialization is handled by the [`RProtoBuf` library] (http://cran.r-project.org/web/packages/RProtoBuf/).
+The serialization is handled by the [`RProtoBuf` package] (http://cran.r-project.org/web/packages/RProtoBuf/).

 The following R script trains a Random Forest (RF) model and saves it in ProtoBuf data format to a file `rf.pb`:
 ```R